-Integrate Basecamp to Shopify
+Integrate Basecamp with Shopify

 Basecamp consolidates many project management systems into one centralized location that includes to-do lists, shared documents, schedules and discussions.
 In the Basecamp interface, users can see what tasks need to be accomplished, who they are assigned to and when they are due.
 They can also access public documents and discussion boards.
 This allows for more organized communication and more efficient and comprehensive teamwork.

-Integrate Basecamp to Shopify
+Integrate Basecamp With Shopify Today

 Get data about a project, including its name, status, and the list of tools enabled for that project (schedules, to-do’s, and message boards, for example).
 You can also use this endpoint to modify existing projects that need additional functionality or to trash projects that are no longer being worked on.